 Authorities such as the The National Dog Warden Association and Dog’s Trust warn that owners need to be aware that microchipping their pet is only the first step towards the system working.
 So how does microchipping actually work and what do owners need to do to make sure that their pet is protected in the long-term?

 - Each chip is programmed with a unique number that is transmitted when the chip is scanned by a specialised microchip reader.

 - This number is associated with the owner’s details in a national database.
-Because it is a number rather than actual contact details that the chip transmits, any changes to owner details can be made easily and data is protected.
+Because it is a number rather than actual contact details, that the chip transmits, any changes to owner details can be made easily and the data is protected.

 - All vets, council run dog kennels (where strays are taken by a dog warden) and many rescue centres have microchip readers/scanners.

 - Regardless of chip manufacturer, all UK readers will scan all UK microchips and the various UK pet owner databases work together to share information when trying to locate a microchipped pets’ owner.